python/devguide/getting-started/setup-building.rst

 This will also ensure that the system header files are installed into ``/usr/include``.

-On **Mac OS X systems** (versions 10.0 - 10.7) and **OS X 10.8**, use the C compiler and other development utilities provided by Apple's Xcode Developer Tools.
-The Developer Tools are not shipped with Mac OS X.

-For these **older releases (versions 10.0 - 10.8)**, you will need to download either the correct version of the Command Line Tools, if available, or install them from the full Xcode app or package for that OS X release.
-Older versions may be available either as a no-cost download through Apple's App Store or from `the Apple Developer web site <https://developer.apple.com/>`_.

 .. _Homebrew: https://brew.sh

 .. _MacPorts: https://www.macports.org

-Also note that OS X does not include several libraries used by the Python standard library, including ``libzma``, so expect to see some extension module build failures unless you install local copies of them.
+Also note that macOS does not include several libraries used by the Python standard library, including ``libzma``, so expect to see some extension module build failures unless you install local copies of them.
 As of OS X 10.11, Apple no longer provides header files for the deprecated system version of